Arena Validate: IQ and OQ Confidence

 The Arena Validate process is integrated with the Arena product release process.
 Arena Validate tests the Arena application against predefined intended uses.
 An Arena release cannot go live until it has been validated.

 The predefined and approved validation requirements are designed to cover use cases applicable to most customers.
-These user requirements have grown significantly over time—from 86 requirements in 2008 to over 1,300 requirements today!
+These user requirements have grown significantly over time—from 86 requirements in 2008 to over 1,600 requirements in 2023!
 The three main reasons for this growth are upgrades to existing validated functionality, internal and external feedback, and new Arena products.
 As a Validate subscriber, if you do not see a specific intended use, let us know because we may add it to the validation scope, which benefits all subscribers.

 A User Requirements Specification and an Impact Analysis are the first document set we deliver before each major release.
 Each customer’s validation expert uses this information to determine the risk to their implementation and the impact on their standard operating procedures (SOPs).
 They can mitigate the risk by testing their unique intended uses.
 Examples of unique intended uses are custom workflows or settings that are not Validate intended uses as well as integrations.
 Finally, life sciences companies sometimes must revise their SOP documents to keep them in sync with the current Arena release.

 To complete the documentation, we deliver two more document sets—one set before the software release, and another following go live.
 Just before the software release, we provide Validate subscribers: traceability matrices, OQ/IQ1 protocol execution records, a software release test plan, and a report summary containing all prerelease Arena Validate activities.

 Following a successful software release, we execute the required post-deployment testing (IQ2), which is then shared with Validate subscribers along with an updated report summary and a validation certificate, concluding Validate documentation delivery for the release.

 Watch this overview of the documentation provided in our validation package.